-Besides, magnesium has an ability to bind with calcium in cholesterol plaques on the walls of the blood vessels, thus “dissolving” them.
+Besides, magnesium has the ability to bind with calcium in cholesterol plaques on the walls of the blood vessels, thus “dissolving” them.

-The best way to supplement magnesium is transdermally.
+The best way to supplement magnesium is transdermal.
 It is quick, and positive results can be felt after even one procedure.

 TRANSDERMAL MAGNESIUM SUPPLEMENTATION

 This involves massaging or spraying magnesium oil on the body regularly.
-Such applications help to replenish magnesium levels by-passing digestion which is not always a reliable medium for magnesium supplementation, due to a not always efficient digestive system, as well as magnesium being a laxative.
-If an excessive amount is taken this can cause dairrhoea and more magnesium loss than gain.
-For this reason the skin has proved the best and safest self-regulatory medium for magnesium absorption – it won’t take more magnesium than is essential for the body.
+Such applications help to replenish magnesium levels by-passing digestion which is not always a reliable medium for magnesium supplementation, due to a not always efficient digestive system, as well as magnesium, being a laxative.
+If an excessive amount is taken this can cause diarrhoea and more magnesium loss than gain.
+For this reason, the skin has proved the best and safest self-regulatory medium for magnesium absorption – it won’t take more magnesium than is essential for the body.